survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Avoiding Bundling Dependencies

 Since it's not a good idea to bundle your package dependencies, such as React, within the distribution bundle itself, you should let the user inject them.
-You can configure external dependencies using the `externals` configuration.
-You can control it like this:
+You can configure external dependencies using the `externals` configuration:

 **webpack.config.js**